FAQsHere are some common questions that new families have when first starting out in speech and debate.

 - NCFCA Affiliation fee (create an account on www.NCFCA.org and pay affiliation fee for the year***)

 *This fee includes younger siblings registering for Junior Speech.
-Families with Junior Speech Club students only have a different registration fee ($50 per family for the entire academic year).
-Please visit our Junior Speech page or contact us at email@example.com for details on Junior Speech Club.
+Families with Junior Speech Club students-only have a different registration fee ($75 per family for the entire academic year with a $25/family facility fee).
+Please visit our Junior Speech page or contact us at firstname.lastname@example.org for details on Junior Speech Club.
 Note: Please complete separate Junior Speech registration form for our records only.

 **If you need to pay in installments, please contact us.

-***A limited number of scholarships are available in the case of financial hardship.
+***A limited number of NCFCA scholarships are available for league affiliation in the case of financial hardship.
 Email Office@NCFCA.org for more information.

 NCFCA Affiliate fees are non-refundable and non-transferable.